-- Theorems 1-4 are about the demand system, independent of the supply-side, hence they hold regardless of how the variety change occurs E.g., the variety may change due to pure discovery, innovation by the public sector, or by the private sector, which could be monopolistic, oligopolistic, or monopolistically competitive, etc. - Here, we illustrate the implications in a simple Armington model of trade btw 2 countries, which produce different sets of goods and differ in the variety of goods they produce = country size
+- Theorems 1-4 are all about the demand system, independent of the supply-side.
+They hold regardless of how the variety changes.
+E.g., the variety may change due to international trade, pure discovery, innovation by the public sector, or by the private sector, which could be monopolistic, oligopolistic, or monopolistically competitive, etc. - Here, we illustrate the implications in a simple Armington model of trade btw 2 countries, which produce different sets of goods competitively and differ in the variety of goods they produce = country size